 In consultation with our actuaries, we annually review and determine the discount rates we use in valuing our postretirement obligations.
 The assumed discount rates for our non-U.S. pension plans reflect market rates for high quality corporate bonds currently available.
 Our discount rates are determined by evaluating yield curves consisting of large populations of high quality corporate bonds.
 The projected pension benefit payment streams are then matched with the bond portfolios to determine a rate that reflects the liability duration unique to our pension and postretirement benefit plans.
 As of December 30, 2023, a 0.25% increase in the discount rates associated with our non-U.S. plans would have decreased our year-end projected benefit obligation by \$27 million and decreased expected periodic benefit cost for the coming year by approximately \$1 million.
-Conversely, a 0.25% decrease in the discount rates associated with our non-U.S. plans would have increased our year-end projected benefit obligation by approximately \$27 million and would not have a significant impact on expected periodic benefit cost for the coming year.
+Conversely, a 0.25% decrease in the discount rates associated our year-end projected benefit obligation by approximately \$27 million and would not have a significant impact on expected periodic benefit cost for the coming year.